cobaltolabs/ScalaPrimavera/README.md

 #### Introduction ####

 This modules offer support for using `SimpleJdbcTemplate` inside Scala.
+Also offer a new class `DSLJdbcTemplate` that expose a clean fluent interface
 Support for other classes will come in next releases

 #### ScalaSimpleJdbcTemplate ####